How to Learn Belly Dancing at Home

 Many people think belly dancing moves are difficult, but, in fact, they're completely natural.
 For most women, the main obstacle to moving their hips like a belly dancer is mental, not physical.
 It's wonderful to see the look on their face when the penny drops!

-To be fair, not everyone will become that proficient after only a few classes - and of course, these girls had a renowned belly dance teacher, Michelle Joyce, teaching them.
+To be fair, not everyone will become that proficient after only a few classes.
+Of course, these girls had a renowned belly dance teacher, Michelle Joyce, teaching them.
 However, it does go to show that you could easily be dancing confidently after only a few months.

 But first, I'd like to clarify why you want to learn belly dance.